 The general was quoted saying "the Army just wouldn't stand for it.
-The general staff would not allow a prime minister to jeopardise the security of this country and I think people would use whatever means possible, fair or foul to prevent that".
+The general staff would not allow a prime minister to jeopardize the security of this country and I think people would use whatever means possible, fair or foul to prevent that."

-VICE: Hi Nick.
-So, what issues could lead to a British coup?
+VICE: So, what issues could lead to a British coup?

 What would a military coup look like in practice?